enactjs/samples/sandstone/pattern-view-transitions/README.md

-## VideoPlayer pattern
+## ViewTransitions pattern

-A sample Enact application that demonstrates how to use full screen VideoPlayer combined with AlwaysViewingPanels.
+A sample Enact application that demonstrates how to use View Transitions API.

 Run `npm install` then `npm run serve` to have the app running on [http://localhost:8080](http://localhost:8080), where you can view it in your browser.

 #### Enact Components Used
 - `sandstone/Button`
-- `sandstone/Group`
-- `sandstone/Item`
+- `sandstone/ImageItem`
-- `sandstone/Panels/Header`
+- `sandstone/MediaPlayer/MediaControls`
 - `sandstone/Panels/Panel`
-- `sandstone/RadioItem`
-- `sandstone/Scroller`
 - `sandstone/VideoPlayer`
+- `sandstone/VirtualList/VirtualGridList`

 You can find a more detailed view inside of [App.js](src/App/App.js)